 Academic Freedom in Iran

-Close up: Omid Kokabee (Iran)Omid Kokabee, a physics graduate student from UT Austin has been detained in Iran for the last two years under unjust charges and excessive sentencing.
-He was arrested at the airport in Iran after visiting a sick family member, and sentenced to 10 years in prison without having access to a lawyer or proper due process.Click here to view a video in support of Omid Kokabee.
+Close-up: Omid Kokabee (Iran)Omid Kokabee, a physics graduate student from UT Austin, has been detained in Iran for the last two years under unjust charges and excessive sentencing.
+He was arrested at the airport in Iran after visiting a sick family member and sentenced to ten years in prison without having had access to a lawyer or due process.Click here to view a video in support of Omid Kokabee.

 On this website and in each issue of Social Research, the Center for Public Scholarship publishes the names of and information about scholars who have been